casangi/testviper/ci/README.md

 # CI Workflow for Allure Reports and Trend History

-This document outlines the steps performed by the GitHub Actions workflow for integration testing, Allure report generation, and trend history preservation in this repository.
+This document outlines the steps performed by the GitHub Actions workflow for integration testing, Allure report generation, and repository dispatch responsible for triggering the execution of tests on merges to component's main branches.

 ## Workflow Overview

-The workflow is defined in `.github/workflows/python-tests-allure-report.yml` and is triggered on every push and pull request.
+A repository dispatch is implemented in TestVIPER to trigger the execution of integration tests everytime there is a merge to the main branch of any of the VIPER components: ToolVIPER, XRADIO, GraphVIPER and AstroVIPER.

+The dispatch sender is implemented for all components in `toolviper/.github/workflows/python-testing-integration.yml`, which will send a dispatch on the event of a merge to main in one of the components, conditionally that the workflow with tests runs successfully in the component repository.

+In TestVIPER, there is a workflow configured to receive the dispatch in `.github/workflows/dispatch-receiver.yml`, which will trigger the execution of the integration tests and generation of Allure Reports as part of the workflow defined in `.github/workflows/python-tests-allure-report.yml`.

+A new version of the Allure Reports will be created in the gh-pages branch and deployed to `https://casangi.github.io/testviper/main/index.html`, preserving the previous history of the reports.

 ### Main Steps

+1. **Listen for Dispatch Events**
+   - Uses: `actions/github-script@v6` from `.github/workflows/dispatch-receiver.yml` to trigger the execution of tests.

 1. **Checkout Repository**
    - Uses `actions/checkout` to clone the main repository.